Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 It may be easiest to consider an example:

 One of the simpler interactions with a GUI is clicking a button.
-In mousetrap, the [`Button`](@ref) class is made for this purpose. `Button` has the signal `clicked`, which is emitted when a user presses the left mouse button while the cursor hovers over the graphical element of the button.
+In Mousetrap, the [`Button`](@ref) class is made for this purpose. `Button` has the signal `clicked`, which is emitted when a user presses the left mouse button while the cursor hovers over the graphical element of the button.

 In this case, the signals' **ID** is `clicked`, while the signal **emitter** is an instance of `Button`.
 When a user clicks the button, the in-memory object emits signal `clicked`.